Lead Facilitator Briefing

 How to Score & Communicate:

-When scoring a decision, tell the participant explicitly:
+When you finalize a decision's score, tell the participant explicitly:

-This transparency builds trust and reinforces the banded framework.
+This transparency builds trust and reinforces the framework.

-Document Version: Project Threshold V7.4 — Lead Facilitator Briefing Last Updated: March 2026 Format: 8-hour single-day format, 11 industries (5–11 participants) + 1-2 facilitators, individual participant model, Collective Bonus (all rounds) + Facilitator Market Shock (R2)
+Document Version: Project Threshold V7.5 — Lead Facilitator Briefing Last Updated: April 2026 Format: Dinner practice walkthrough + 5-hour main session (8:00 AM – 1:00 PM), 11 industries (5–11 participants) + 1–2 facilitators, individual participant model with cluster huddles, Strategic Archetypes (5 mandatory) + Peer Ranking (every round) + Facilitator Market Shock (R2)